lillian-rigling/minimal-mistakes/_pages/details.md

 [Reserve using code](https://innonthetwenty.com/) `3001259`.

-<i class="fas fa-plane"></i>

 # Flying in?
-**From the United States:** The Buffalo International Airport in Buffalo, NY is approximately one hour by car from Jordan Station.
+<i class="fas fa-plane"></i> **From the United States:** The Buffalo International Airport in Buffalo, NY is approximately one hour by car from Jordan Station.

-**Within Canada:** The Pearson International Airport in Toronto, ON is approximately one hour by car from Jordan Station.
+<i class="fas fa-plane"></i> **Within Canada:** The Pearson International Airport in Toronto, ON is approximately one hour by car from Jordan Station.

 <center>
   No car?
 Please get in touch with Christopher or Lillian and we will try to match you with a family member or friend who can help transport you to and from the wedding! </center>